madhur/madhur.github.com/_posts/2020-03-22-prevent-connection-leak-apache-http.markdown

 ```

 After going through our code, I observed that in some cases, where response case was != 200, we weren't consuming the response
-using `EntityUtils.toString(response.getEntity())` and that seemed to be the probem.
-This is because, we weren't interested in the response if the status code indidcated a failure.
+using `EntityUtils.toString(response.getEntity())` and that seemed to be the problem.
+This is because, we weren't interested in the response if the status code indicated a failure.
 However, according to Apache HTTP documentation, the response must be consumed using `EntityUtils.toString(response.getEntity())`  or `EntityUtils.consumeQuietly(response.getEntity())`.
-The latter can be used when the client is not intersted in the response, which can be the case for failure scenarios.
+The latter can be used when the client is not interested in the response, which can be the case for failure scenarios.

 ## Pool Statistics